awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/4_add_s3.md

     * It is actually more constrictive than what is allowed.
 See **Rules for Bucket Naming** under [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for more details.

 1. Add two more lines to your S3 bucket under in the **Resources** section of your template so it looks like this
-    * Be cautious to maintin the two-space indents where indicated
+    * Be cautious to maintain the two-space indents where indicated

             MyS3Bucket:
               Type: AWS::S3::Bucket